icglue/stimc/README.md

 testcase directory and run `make`.
 The code will be compiled, run and GTKWave will be started for browsing the simulated waveforms.

+## License
+stimc itself is licensed under the GNU LGPLv3.
+But depending on the used coroutine library the derived work might be licensed depending on the coroutine library. `pcl` is licensed under GNU GPL, so here the combination is also licensed as GPL, whereas when using `libco` or `boost` the combination will be licensed under GNU LGPL.